 Adventure lovers will find the Andes of Cusco the ideal place for trekking, camping, and climbing mountains.
-Peru’s highlands do fill with over 15,000 lakes, snow-capped mountains over 6,000 meters high, the world’s deepest canyons, rural valleys, and picturesque villages.
+Peru’s highlands fill with over 15,000 lakes, snow-capped mountains over 6,000 meters high, the world’s deepest canyons, rural valleys, and picturesque villages.
 The Andean Cordillera del Cusco offers unprecedented rafting opportunities, magnificent mountain biking routes, and strong winds on mountain cliffs for hang gliding and paragliding enthusiasts.

-In the city of Cusco, you will find experienced guides who will advise you and allow the safe practice of the sport of your choice.
+In the city of Cusco, you will find experienced guides who will advise you and allow you the safe practice of the sport of your choice.
 They can also provide you with all the necessary equipment and logistics.

 Recommended sections are:

 The canoeing on this river is reserved only for the most experienced and has rapids of classes I, II, III, and IV.
 It is one of the best scenarios, which attracts athletes from all over the world.
-The Apurimac River is the Andean origin of the Amazon River; its channel is narrow and deep, forming one of the deepest depressions of America, with massive cliffs.
+The Apurimac River is the Andean origin of the Amazon River; its channel is narrow and deep, forming one of the deepest depressions in America, with massive cliffs.

 Andinismo in this area is a sport that the most expert mountaineering professionals can practice.
 Who can choose routes of an ascent of extreme difficulty and be practiced by fewer expert athletes by the classical ways of rising and conquering beautiful snowy peaks?

 There are numerous rock walls in the lower part of the snow-capped mountains of Vilcabamba, Vilcanota, and Urubamba, with enormous potential for rock climbing.
 There are rock walls almost vertical.
 Most experts will find routes of extreme difficulty, and there is a lower difficulty level for those with little experience.